sjbokhari/pluton/README.md

 # pluton - unified accounting for devs

-pluton is build for all people who does not want to do all the formaly accounting
+pluton is build for all people who does not want to do all the tedious accounting proceedure

 how to run api (from root)
 ```bash